-In this project, students will analyze children's literature in terms of their relationship to a larger structure - their genre.
-Students will examine works of children's literature for common connections, structures, patterns, and motifs.
-Students will sign up in groups of two or three to gather information on a particular genre, analyze the genre for its defining characteristics, lead a class discussion, create a two page handout about the genre (see below), and create a Multimodal Presentation (powerpoint, prezi etc) to share information about your genre with the class.
+In this project, you will be analyze literary pieces in terms of their relationship to a larger structure - their genre.
+In doing so, you will be applying a structuralist's approach to children's literature.
+This approach examines pieces of literature for common connections, structures, patterns, or motifs.
+Students will sign up in groups of two or three to gather information on a particular genre, analyze the genre for its defining characteristics, lead a class discussion, create a two page handout about the genre (see below), and create a Multimodal Presentation (powerpoint, prezi etc) to share information about your genre.
 An example will be provided in class.